ThirdAILabs/Universe/README.md

 automatically update your PYTHONPATH when you start your shell add the above command to your ~/.bash_profile or ~/.bash_rc, or equivalently run `echo "export PYTHONPATH=~/Universe/build:$PYTHONPATH" >> $HOME/.bash_profile`.
-Alternatively you can run `pip3 install .` every time you make a change to the source, but this will rebuild everything and possibly conflict with the last way, and so is not preferred.
+Alternatively you can run `pip3 install .`.
+This installs thirdi without messing around with environment variables, but is not preferred for development since it is performs an entirely seperate parallel build from `bin/build.sh`, and so is much slower.

 ## Using cmake
 To understand how to setup a executable, library, or test using cmake please see the examples in the `examples` directory.
 For more context here are a few things to know: